content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/git/git-initializing-and-pushing-repository.md

 ![](media/c5a65b2b387027377fcb41add31100a5.png)

 -   Here the files have been pushed to the main branch of your repository.
--   Now in the GitHub repository, the pushed files can be seen.
+-   Now in the GitHub remote repository, the pushed files can be seen/verified.

     ![](media/e75ca141e2312d4d6ad016e54b8e9ea0.png)